 This post may contain affiliate links.

 Summer is a wonderful time of year.
 Summer days just seem to have a lot more flexibility than during the school year.
 We have time to relax, go on adventures, and try new things.
+This summer planning guide makes sure we always have something to do.

 I strive for a balanced summer schedule.
 I enjoy many of the typical summer fun activities with my children.
 Park outings.
 Baking treats.
 Picnics.
 Pools.